Status quo ante bellum: Historical examples

 An early example is the treaty that ended the Byzantine–Sasanian War of 602–628 between the Eastern Roman and the Sasanian Persian Empires.
 The Persians had occupied Asia Minor, Palestine and Egypt.
-After a successful Roman counteroffensive in Mesopotamia finally brought about the end of the war, the integrity of Rome's eastern frontier as it was prior to 602 was fully restored.
+After a successful Roman counteroffensive in Mesopotamia finally ended the war, the integrity of Rome's eastern frontier as it was prior to 602 was fully restored.
 Both empires were exhausted after this war, and neither was ready to defend itself when the armies of Islam emerged from Arabia in 632.

 Another example is the sixteenth-century Abyssinian–Adal war between the Muslim Adal Sultanate and Christian Ethiopian Empire, which ended in a stalemate.
 Both empires were exhausted after this war, and neither was ready to defend itself against the Oromo Migrations.

-Seven Years' War

-The Seven Years' War lasted from 1756 to 1763 and concluded in status quo ante bellum.
-During the war, Austria had tried to regain the region of Silesia from Prussia, which had been lost in the War of the Austrian Succession eight years earlier.
-Silesia ultimately remained in Prussian hands.

 War of 1812

-Another example of a war that ended in status quo ante bellum is the War of 1812 between the United States and the United Kingdom, which was concluded with the Treaty of Ghent in 1814.
+The War of 1812 was fought between the United States and the United Kingdom, which was concluded with the Treaty of Ghent in 1814.
 During negotiations, British diplomats had suggested ending the war uti possidetis.
 While American diplomats demanded cession from Canada and British officials also pressed for a pro-British Indian barrier state in the Midwest and keeping parts of Maine they captured (i.e., New Ireland) during the war, the final treaty left neither gains nor losses in land for the United States or the United Kingdom's Canadian colonies.

-Korean DMZ Conflict

-The Korean War began with the Korean Peninsula split along the 38th parallel, with North Korea under Kim Il-sung being supported by the USSR and China while South Korea under Syngman Rhee being supported by the United States.
-After fighting ended with a cease-fire, the current border between North Korea and South Korea remained roughly along the 38th parallel, similar to the 1948 partition.

-The Korean DMZ Conflict, also referred to as the Second Korean War by some, was a series of low-level armed clashes between North Korean forces and the forces of South Korea and the United States, largely occurring between 1966 and 1969 at the Korean DMZ.